-We honour individuals with four awards:
+We honour individuals with five awards:

 - William G. Ross Lifetime Achievement Award